zetachang/react.rb/README.md

 ```
 #assets/javascript/application.rb

 # only put files that are browser side only.

 require 'components'  # this pulls in your components from the components.rb manifest file
+require 'react_ujs'   # this is required on the client side only and is part of the prerendering system

+# require any thing else that is browser side only, typically  these 4 are all you need.
+If you
+# have client only sections of code that that do not contain requires wrap them in
+# if React::IsomorphicHelpers.on_opal_client? blocks.

 require 'jquery'           # you need both these files to access jQuery from Opal
 require 'opal-jquery'      # they must be in this order, and after the components require
-require 'browser'     # opal access to browser specific methods (such as setTimer)
+require 'browser/interval' # for #every, and #after methods
-require 'react_ujs'   # this is required and is part of the prerendering system
-# whatever else you might need here
 ```

 Okay that is your setup.